andrewscwei/meno/README.md

 ## Caveats

 2017.09.14 - Avoid using custom tags directly.
 Use the `is` attribute instead.
-Currently the registered custom element constructor is not used when an element is added using `innerHTML`.
+Currently the registered custom element constructor is not used when an element is added via `innerHTML`.

 ```html
 <!-- Don't do this -->